-And so, with an Anime like Death Parade, it’s inevitable that you rise up with questions seeking more of the particular titles close to its theme and genre.
-A handful of them do exists, and without delaying you any further, here they are – the anime similar to Death Parade!
+And so, with an anime like Death Parade, it’s inevitable that you rise up with questions seeking more of the particular titles close to its theme and genre.
+A handful of them do exist, and without delaying you any further, here they are – the anime similar to Death Parade!

 Plot Synopsis of Death Parade:

-When humans die, their souls either goes straight to reincarnation or void.
+When humans die, their souls either goes straight to reincarnation or the void.
 But in some special cases, their souls make a pit-stop at an afterlife bar called Quindecim.
 There, an arbiter judges the depths of their souls by prompting them to play games and decides whether to send them to reincarnation or to void.
-The arbiter of Quindecim is Decim, and he with his peculiar human assistant -who he couldn’t judge- shall prompt souls to play the death parade to reflect upon the human psyche and the quintessence of the true meaning of life and death!
+The arbiter of Quindecim is Decim, and he and his peculiar human assistant – who he couldn’t judge – prompt souls to play the death parade to reflect upon the human psyche and the quintessence of the true meaning of life and death!